Working with suppliers & farmers to manage water use

-Boosting yields in India drip by drip
+Boosting yields drip by drip

 Smallholder farmers in southern India face many challenges in trying to earn a living.
 Water scarcity and climate change pose major threats to their livelihoods.
 Yet simple changes can make a big difference, if farmers have the right information and support.

-Also in India, we’re working with processor Varun Agro, in Maharashtra state, to enable over 5,000 smallholder farmers to grow tomatoes for our Kissan ketchup.
+We’re also working with processor Varun Agro, in Maharashtra state, to enable over 5,000 smallholder farmers to grow tomatoes for our Kissan ketchup.
 These farmers cover approximately 9,000 acres of land and all these fields now use drip irrigation.
 Plans are in place to extend this to another 5,000 farmers.

-Beyond the farm – a whole system perspective
+Beyond the farm – a ‘whole system’ perspective

 We can’t solve the problem of water scarcity in agriculture through changes at farm level alone.
-We need to take a whole system perspective that looks at the wider impact of agricultural and industrial practices on water supply and quality to help address some of the underlying causes of water scarcity.
+We need to take a ‘whole system’ perspective that looks at the wider impact of agricultural and industrial practices on water supply and quality to help address some of the underlying causes of water scarcity.

 We’re looking at the effects of deforestation on tea production.
-Forests are critical in making sure rainfall patterns remain stable and that water catchment areas are protected.
+Forests are critical in making sure rainfall patterns remain stable, and that water catchment areas are protected.
 This is essential for tea plants, which require regular rainfall to produce their best leaves.
 Our Unilever Tea Tanzania (UTT) and Unilever Tea Kenya’s (UTK) Biodiversity Action Plan places a high priority on planting and maintaining trees.
-To date over 1.45 million trees have been planted across the UTT and UTK estates and 30,000 indigenous trees have been donated to local communities and institutions to help improve biodiversity and conserve water resources.
+To date over 1.45 million trees have been planted across the UTT and UTK estates, and 30,000 indigenous trees have been donated to local communities and institutions to help improve biodiversity and conserve water resources.

 We have also committed financial and technical resources towards rehabilitating two water springs within the area: Susumwet and Kipyieta.
-The springs have been drying up, increasing the risk of conflict amongst different stakeholders in the area.
+The springs have been drying up, increasing the risk of conflict among different stakeholders in the area.
 We have already restored the riverbank areas by planting indigenous trees, fencing off the spring area and providing watering points for the animals.